Armenians violated ceasefire 122 times a day

 Baku.
-10 January.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 122 times throughout the day, using large-caliber machine guns.
+28 October.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 122 times throughout the day.

 Report was informed in the press service of the Azerbaijani Ministry of Defence (MoD).

-Armenian armed forces, located on nameless hills in Noyemberyan region, in Berkaber, Aygeovit villages of Ijevan region, in Chinari village and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Gaymagly, Gizilhajili, Bala Jafarli villages of Qazakh region, in Aghdam, Kokhanebi, Munjuglu villages and on nameless hills in Tovuz region, in Zamanly village and on nameless hills in Gadabay region.
+Armenian armed forces, located in Dovekh, Shavarshavan villages of Noyemberyan region, on nameless hills in Ijevan region, in Mosesgekh, Chinari villages and on nameless hills in Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kamarli, Ferehli, Gizilhajili villages and on nameless hills in Gazakh region, in Alibeyli, Aghdam, Kokhanebi, Munjuglu villages and on nameless hills in Tovuz region, Goyali village and on nameless hills in Gadabay region.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Taghibeyli, Shikhlar, Bash Garvand, Garagashly, Ajarly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavand and Fuzuli regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt, Yarymja villages of Terter region, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Garagashly, Kangarli, Saryjaly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News DepartmentNews Author